mralanbourne/Amatsu/readme.md

 <summary>💻 <strong>Self-Hosting Instructions (Developers)</strong></summary>

 ### Hosting your own Gateway
-Amatsu is optimized for Oracle ARM (Frankfurt) and VPS environments.
+Amatsu is optimized for Oracle and PaaS environments.

 #### 1. Prerequisites
 * **Node.js:** v18 or higher.